Kuadrant/kuadrant-operator/doc/user-guides/authenticated-rl-with-jwt-and-k8s-authnz.md

 kubectl create namespace keycloak
 ```

-Deploy Keycloak:
+Deploy Keycloak with a [bootstrap](https://github.com/kuadrant/authorino-examples#keycloak) realm, users, and clients:

 ```sh
 kubectl apply -n keycloak -f https://raw.githubusercontent.com/Kuadrant/authorino-examples/main/keycloak/keycloak-deploy.yaml
 ```

-The step above deploys Keycloak with a [preconfigured](https://github.com/kuadrant/authorino-examples#keycloak) realm and a couple of clients and users created.
+> **Note:** The Keycloak server may take a couple of minutes to be ready.

-The Keycloak server may take a couple of minutes to be ready.
+### ④ Enforce authentication and authorization for the Toy Store API

-### ❻ Create the `AuthPolicy`
+Create a Kuadrant `AuthPolicy` to configure authentication and authorization:

 ```sh
 kubectl apply -f - <<EOF